 Having your child ask you if they can do something – even something simple that costs just a little bit – and having to say no because there’s no money – makes you feel like a failure as a parent.

-After implementing this plan, you’re going to feel much better about where you are and where you’re headed.
+After implementing this plan, you will feel better about where you are and where you’re headed.
 You’ll be able to hold your head up high because this is all about regaining control.

 To date, you’ve been out of control.
 Whether it was caused by your bad decisions in spending or not earning enough, or something unexpected hit you that knocked you off your feet (like a medical emergency with tens of thousands of dollars in debt) – you’ll start taking back control today.